Lotf1400/alx-low_level_programming/0x12-singly_linked_lists/README.md

-this REDAME file is related to the singly linked list project
+this README file is related to the singly linked list project